 , in the Gilbert Municipal Court and in most other Courts throughout the Valley.
 Mr. Buckallew is a Board Certified Criminal Defense Attorney

-with nearly 20 years’ experience and has a successful record in resolving countless shoplifting and other theft related charges over the course of his career.
+with over 20 years’ experience and has a successful record in resolving countless shoplifting and other theft related charges over the course of his career.
 He takes pride in personally handling each of his cases to ensure that every client receives the legal expertise they deserve in court.

 Gilbert Shoplifting Lawyer